IN THIS ARTICLE

 - Google Virtual Private Cloud (VPC) with at least one subnet configured in the target region

 - Instances on the subnet must be able to access the internet (for example, via a NAT gateway)to support Qumulo's Cloud-based Monitoring

-Contact your administrator about which type of deployment you have first before proceeding to add capacity your cluster.
+Contact your system administrator to confirm which type of deployment you have prior to adding capacity your cluster via the steps below.

 GCP Marketplace Deployments

 - Find the marketplace solution corresponding to your existing GCP Qumulo cluster’s SKU.

 - Set the instance count to however many nodes you want to add

 - There may be fewer than 4, unlike when auto-clustering

 - Don’t check the “automatically cluster you instances” checkbox